onlineschmiede/os-subscriptions/README.md

 > [!IMPORTANT]
 > If you are finished testing the renewal process, keep in mind that you have to revert those changes back, otherwise
-> the subscription will not be activated.
+> the subscription will not be activated and vice versa.
+Also you might want to wait 30 seconds after each call...

 ## dev: test residual purchase